cardboard-iguana/cardboard-iguana.com/log/2022-06-23-aws-deep-dive.md

 Encryption keys can be managed directly in S3, via AWS KMS, using client-managed keys, or entirely client-side.

 It sounds like encryption is done using symmetric keys, at least in the KMS case.
 However, the key itself is encrypted by KMS.
 The encrypted key is then stored alongside the encrypted object, and handed back to KMS for decryption when the object is retrieved (this creates an additional layer of authorization, as KMS is *also* checking to see if decryption operations are authorized).
-I think the idea here is to enable per-object keys but still use a single “source of truth” for decryption authorization.
+I think the idea here is to enable per-object keys but still use a single "source of truth" for decryption authorization.

 ### Use Cases

 It turns out that Capitol One wrote a similar anti-ACL policy before AWS introduced the security features discussed above.
-One trick they used was to add an explicit “deny all” with the condition that the user was *not* within Capitol One’s AWS organization.
+One trick they used was to add an explicit "deny all" with the condition that the user was *not* within Capitol One's AWS organization.

-A good use case here for when to use AssumeRole, but it’s kind of reverse what Amazon was describing: Capitol One’s high-security systems will do an AssumeRole to push lower security data into a segmented low-security system.
+A good use case here for when to use AssumeRole, but it's kind of reverse what Amazon was describing: Capitol One's high-security systems will do an AssumeRole to push lower security data into a segmented low-security system.
 Doing that means that data being placed into low-security S3 buckets is put there *by the low-security account* (whose role the high-security account has assumed).
 This allows the low-security account to then manage access to that data without the high-security account ever needing to interact with or know about downstream object consumers.
 This also gets Capitol One out of having to manage ACLs *entirely*.

 ### References